 Place the plywood sheet on top of the open rectangular box you just made.
 It should line up perfectly.
-Hammer nails down through the corners of the plywood into the boards, then along the sides of the plywood at six-inch intervals, to hold it against the boards.
+Hammer nails down through the corners of the plywood into the boards, then along the sides of the plywood at 6-inch intervals, to hold it against the boards.

 Stand four of the 1-inch-by-2-inch-by-24-inch boards on end inside the rudimentary bin you've created.
 Snug them up against the sides of the bin, one in each corner.
 Hammer nails through them into the boards that make up the sides of the bin.
 These will support the walls of your slatted bin.
 Then lay the bin on its side to make the next step easier.

-Build up the sides of your box by nailing 1-inch-by-2-inch boards in place up the four supports you just installed, with one inch of air space between each set of two boards.
+Build up the sides of your box by nailing 1-inch-by-2-inch boards in place up against the four supports you just installed, with 1 inch of air space between each set of two boards.
 You should be able to place seven more 1-inch-by-2-inch-by-34-inch boards on each of the long sides of the box and seven more 1-inch-by-2-inch-by-24-inch boards on the shorter sides of the box.
 Once you've nailed all the boards securely to the supports, you're done.

 Place the bin, plywood-down, in a cool, dark place where you intend to store your potatoes and onions.
 It'll be too heavy to move easily once it's filled.

 The Humidity Factor